Level: Form III (7th–9th grades), Form IV (10th–12th grades)

 - A Son of the Forest” and Other Writings (spring semester, ISBN: 1558491074, used copies recommended)

-- Record of Time Timeline Notebook with blank timeline pages—Note: This item has been discontinued except as digital download; BHSC has purchased printing rights and printed timelines in binders are available for purchase from BHSC for $30.
+- Record of Time Timeline Notebook with blank timeline pages—Note: This item has been discontinued except as digital download; BHSC has purchased printing rights and printed spiral-bound timeline notebooks are available for purchase from BHSC for $30.
 Returning students will use the same binder as in previous terms.

 - Composition book